106-/token-cost-compare/README.md

 Token counts and pricing are estimates and may differ from actual usage.
 Always refer to official provider documentation for the most accurate information.

-This tool is not affiliated with Anthropic, OpenAI, or Google.
+This tool is not affiliated with Anthropic, OpenAI, Google, or xAI.